Yaacoub/Termidinator/README.md

 ## More information

-- Visit our [website](http://rebrand.ly/yaacoub) for more information!
+- Visit my [website](http://rebrand.ly/yaacoub) for more information!